Visiting the Waipio Valley on the Big Island

 Waipio Valley Big Island River - Exotic Estates

-The trail is about 6.5 miles long and may take 3-5 hours to hike, depending on the detours you decide to make along the way.
+The trail may take 3-5 hours to hike, depending on the detours you decide to make along the way.
 Hiking down to the valley floor may seem easy, but the hike back to the top makes this trail very challenging—especially under warm weather conditions.
 It is best to start the hike early to avoid hiking in the mid-day heat.

-You can enter the valley from several different points, but the entrance by the parking lot is the easiest to find.
-From the parking area at Waipio Lookout, head down the paved road about three-quarters of a mile.
+You can enter the valley from the road that leads down from the parking area at the Waipio Lookout.
+Head down the paved road about three-quarters of a mile.
 Once the road is more level, continue to follow it toward the ocean for another half-mile until you reach the black-sand beach.

 Note that the Waipio black-sand beach does not have lifeguards on duty, so swimming is not recommended due to the rough currents.